fuljo/live-slide-deck/README.md

 ### Viewer page

-The viewer page is served at the root of the site (`index.html`).
+The viewer page is served at the root of the site (`index`).
 It features a full-page view of the current slide.
 Users can toggle the fullscreen mode by double-tapping the screen.

 ### Admin page

-The admin page is served at `/admin.html`.
+The admin page is served at `/admin`.
 It allows authenticated admin users to:
 - select the current slide deck with the top-left dropdown
 - change the current slide number with the center input field
 - go to the previous/next slide with the on-screen buttons or the keyboard arrows